NamanAgarwal18/Project_LIPI-Programming-Language-Interpreter-/README.md

 </details>

-## Examples of code written in Lipi
+## Examples of Code Written in Lipi

 <details><summary><b> Click Here To See all the <i><ins>Sample Lipi Codes</ins></i></b></summary>